ramseyshaheen/llm-saas-analytics-evaluation/README.md

 # Evaluation Design

 ## LLM Configuration

 Model: Claude Sonnet 4.5

-Role: Analytics engineer working with a SaaS dataset
+Role: Analytics engineer working with a SaaS dataset (provided in all prompts).

-Context: Full schema with available tables and fields within the tables.
+Context: Full schema with available tables and fields within the tables (provided in all prompts).

 Minimal: Single-sentence task definition
 - Minimal business context or edge case handling